Blendify/blender-manual/trunk/blender_docs/manual/editors/preferences/interface.rst

 Navigation Controls
    Show navigation controls at top right of the window.

-   This impacts the 3D viewport as well as image spaces.
+   This impacts the 3D Viewport as well as image spaces.

    .. note::